antbz/IART-Proj/proj1/README.md

 Figure 2: Algorithm Menu

 In both Evaluate and Solve options the user must give the input file name, within the input folder, and the output file name, within the output folder.
-In the case the algorithm chosen is Simulated Annealing, the user must also give the file name of the initial solution, within the output folder.
+If Simulated Annealing is the chosen algorithm, the user must also give the file name of the initial solution, within the output folder.
 The following image is an example of the files chosen for running the Simulated Algorithm:

 ![Example](./docs/img/sa_example.png)